13

 So I hope by now you can identify the love language of the people around you — your family members (including your kids), friends, partner, or boy/girlfriend.
 Everyone has one primary love language that they speak and it’s not rare to speak one primary language and one secondary language.

 One important thing that we must understand about love language is that: all of us need to express our love based on the love language of our significant other.
 We need to know their love language in order for us to speak the same language.
 We need to fill their “love tank” with the right love language so that they would feel loved.
 If not, “miscommunication” can occur and they would complain that we don’t understand them because they don’t feel that their needs are fulfilled.
-So, from now on, let’s fill their love tank with the love language they prefer, before it’s being filled by other people! :)
+So, from now on, let’s fill their love tank with the love language they prefer before it’s being filled by other people! 🙂

 My love language is quality time and I tend to speak the same language when expressing my love to others.
 I just love spending time with friends.
-Sitting in a café, having dinner together, or traveling together are the things I love to do the most.
+Sitting in a café, having dinner together, or travelling together are the things I love to do the most.
 This is probably the reason why my brother and I can get along really well.
 The presence of each other means so much to both of us.
 I love spending time in his room (and he always forced me to be in his room).
-You might find us singing or dancing like there’s no tomorrow, talking like grown-ups do, or just doing something on our own – it doesn’t matter.
+You might find us singing or dancing like there’s no tomorrow, talking like grown-ups do, or just doing something on our own — it doesn’t matter.
 We just love to be in each other’s company.
-That’s probably why I love to have roommates!! ;)
+That’s probably why I love to have roommates!! 😉

 I do get irritated when people postpone or cancel our meet-ups or dates (not all the time, but depending on circumstances and reasons, of course).
 I also feel awful when people ignore me or pretend to listen to me when they actually don’t.
 If you’re busy, tell me that you are and I’d definitely understand.

 My only grandma, interestingly, loves to receive gifts.
 I observe that she would appreciate more if others notice what she wants and suddenly buy her the gift.
 I remember at one time she complained about forgetting to buy meses (chocolate sprinkles or hagelslag).
 So when I went out with friends, I decided to buy her a pack of meses (I didn’t plan to, but I suddenly remembered when I passed a supermarket).
 She was soooo happy when I gave it to her!
 She overly praised me in front of others, although it’s only meses!!!
 Hehehe.
-I never understood why she loved receiving things from others, but after finding the five love languages, I understood why she felt that way :) .
+I never understood why she loved receiving things from others, but after finding the five love languages, I understood why she felt that way :).

 So, what’s your love language?
-If you don’t know, you can take the quiz to find it out :)
+If you don’t know, you can take the quiz to find it out 🙂

 P.S.
 I haven’t read Chapman’s book and I don’t think I will haha!